elmahio/documentation/docs/query-messages-using-full-text-search.md

 url:\/.well-known*
 ```

-Forward slash in the beginning needs to be escaped, since Lucene will understand it as the start of a regex otherwise.
+The forward slash, in the beginning, needs to be escaped, since Lucene will understand it as the start of a regex otherwise.

 **Find messages by IP**